nicholascornia89/faam/scripts/documentation.md

 ## Objectives

 - [x ] Import metadata from Nodegoat publication export or export CSV function into JSON file.
-- [ ] Map FAAM fields to external vocabularies.
+- [x ] Map FAAM fields to external vocabularies.
 - [ ] Convert Nodegoat data to RDF ontology using RDFlib.
 - [x ] Enrich metadata using Wikidata SPARQL endpoint.
 - [ ] Create FAAM Ontology using RDFlib or Protegé.
-- [ ] Assign permanent URI to ontology using w3id.org or purl.org.
+- [x ] Assign permanent URI to ontology using w3id.org or purl.org.
 - [ ] Export the knowledge base into [Wikibase.cloud](https://www.wikibase.cloud/).
 - [ ] Tropy integration using [Canopy IIIF](https://canopy-iiif.github.io/docs/setup-a-collection-with-tropiiify) and Tropiiify plugin.
 - [ ] Static site generation using Mkdocs (or Starlight).